 Sometimes nonprofits won’t tell funders their true costs for fear the funder will not give or continue to provide support.
 Some funders will only give restricted dollars, leaving the organization to find other fundraising activities to fill the gap.
 This may be especially true if a nonprofit receives public funds with specific guidelines to determine an acceptable indirect cost rate.

 Like any thriving business (or well-managed pizza shop), it’s important to know the true costs of service and product delivery, and to be able to communicate this internally and externally.

 A healthy nonprofit has an optimal balance between its restricted and unrestricted funds.
 Its board of directors will be aware of how much operating support is needed to effectively deliver its programs, how and for what purpose restricted funds are raised and leveraged to support operations, and when there is an imbalance.
 With these full costs known, the nonprofit can communicate this with confidence to its funders.

 As nonprofits strive for best practices in financial management, funders and donors can also play a role to encourage healthy nonprofit management.
 One way is to allow or designate a portion of its projects’ grant to be used for general operations.

 Supporters, board, and staff have a shared goal to support the overall health of the organization and its work in the community.
 An imbalance between restricted and unrestricted funding creates a false tension that distracts from the mission and weakens both program delivery and the organization itself.
 When in balance, the organization is better able to effectively manage finances and focus on its mission.

-For more resources on financial management, check out the new 2019 edition of Principles & Practices: Best Practices for North Carolina Nonprofits and Information Central, the Center’s online library for Members.
+For more resources on financial management, check out Principles & Practices: Best Practices for North Carolina Nonprofits and Information Central.